 Trash from the center would need to be moved through miles of station before it could be vented into space, so the more compact it is the better, unless you want your entire station to be taken up by garbage chutes.

 Besides, compacting is just hydraulics.
-Vaporization would use a lot of energy, and also creates the problem to one of transporting a lot of very hot gas through pipes that run the risk of bursting.
+Vaporization would use a lot of energy, and also creates the problem of transporting a lot of very hot gas through pipes that run the risk of bursting.
 That’d be a hot mess.
 And pulping into some sort of liquid sluice would simply be stinky and you’d have tanks of liquid waste sloshing around in corridors.

 So compacting it is.
 But before compacting, the Empire would want clean up any organics.
 Seeding each compactor with a scavenging creature makes sense.
 Besides, trash attracts little vermin like rats or monkey-lizards, so having a creature to eat the vermin kills two birds with one stone.